 Austin Health see the interview process as an opportunity to meet people who are genuinely interested in working at Austin Health for the intern year and beyond.
 The interview process allows those interviewed to ask questions and to seek further information about what our organisation can offer; it is also an opportunity to identify those who fit the culture of Austin Health.

-In 2015 (for the 2016 intake), Austin Health will implement a novel but not unfamiliar model for our intern interviews - the Multiple Mini Interview or MMI.
+In 2015, Austin Health implemented a novel but not unfamiliar model for our intern interviews - the Multiple Mini Interview or MMI.
+This style of interviewing was deemed a great success and well received by all involved.
+As such we have decided to use the MMI model for our 2017 intern interview process.

-The majority of medical schools in Australia are utilising the MMI model for entry as are most medical specialty colleges, thus it is a model which should resonate with most intern applicants.
+The majority of medical schools in Australia already use the MMI model as do most speciality colleges, thus it is a model which many should be familiar with.
 The MMI has been demonstrated to be an effective format to interview candidates in a structured and equitable platform.

 In addition to the MMI model, Austin Health will have a "holding room" where candidates who are 'resting' can hear more about working at Austin Health and ask our Medical Workforce Unit any questions they have.

-In this MMI set-up there will be two stations - one clinical and one non-clinical - each of 8 minutes length with a 2 minute break between stations.
+This year Austin Health’s MMI set-up will consist of eight stations - four clinical and four non-clinical – participation at each interview station will be 8 minutes in length with a 2 minute break between stations.
 Each station will have one interviewer with clinicians being present in the clinical station.
-Once you have completed two stations, you will then be directed to the holding room before completion of the process.
+Once you have completed onc clinical and one non clinical station, you will then be directed to the holding room before completion of the process.

-Yes, you will be asked a clinical scenatio and a situational scenatio if you are successfully short listed for an interview.
+Yes, you will be asked a clinical scenario and a situational scenario if you are successfully short listed for an interview.

 Aboriginal and Torres Strait Islanders will automatically be short listed for interview when applying for Intern or HMO positions.

-All interviews will take place over a two week period, with some interviews being scheduled after hours.
+All interviews will be scheduled after hours and will take place over a two week period.
 This allows many of our clinicians to be available to meet with you during the interview process.

 All interns have protected training time each week.
 Those on rotation to a rural health care service also have protected training time.
 As well as the formal weekly education sessions, there are a number of other educational opportunities for interns, including attending specific workshops (surgical skills, the deteriorating patient) and career preparation evenings, as well as organisation wide education sessions such as the surgical audit and the medical Grand Round held each week.

 Yes, there are research opportunities available for interns.
-The research opportunities can be discussed with the Supervisor of Intern training, Dr. Natasha Holmes, or the Medical Lead, Clinical Education Unit, Dr Chris Leung.
+The research opportunities can be discussed with the Supervisor of Intern training (acting), Dr. Jason Trubiano, or the Medical Lead, Clinical Education Unit, Dr Chris Leung.
 Either would happily assist in putting those interested in clinical research in touch with the relevant departments.

 Of our 60 intern positions, we expect 20 to have the opportunity to undertake a rural rotation.
 We currently have two rotations to Mildura Base Hospital and two rotations to Echuca Healthcare.
 These rotations provide excellent learning opportunities and are valued by those who undertake them each year, with great feedback about the level of support provided, particularly early in the intern year.